Only Older Millennials and Gen-X Can Ace This ’90s vs. ’00s Quiz

 Ricky Martin was a hot item at the turn of the century.
 He could dance and sing and get others to dance and sing with him.
 His music is still used in films and television, and it's also still stuck in our heads.

-Switching bodies in movies is a fairly common storyline, but can you name this 2002 movie where it happens?
+Switching bodies in movies wasn't unheard of in 2002, but can you name this movie where it happens?

 The movie stars Rob Schneider as Clive, who switches bodies with a mean girl who is the queen of her school.
 Chaos and comedy are all that follow as the two try to figure out how to fix their lives and become better people.